tgoade/ecommerce-site-build-fitz/README.md

 # Fitz and Floyd/Maxwell & Williams

 ## About
 This is a past project for which I built the front end based on design mockups.
-The project involved developing the front end of the two affiliated sites, Fitz & Floyd and Maxwell & Williams, and integrated them with the shopping cart platform.
+The project involved developing the front end of the (then) twin sites, Fitz & Floyd and Maxwell & Williams, and integrated them with the shopping cart platform.

-I didn't keep the code but the screenshots hopefully demonstrates the scope of the work.
+I didn't keep the code but have uploaded the screenshots to show the scope of the work.

 ## Tech Stack